Clemapfel/mousetrap/docs/04_widgets.md

 \image html compound_widget.png

 In this example, `CompoundWidget` is fairly simple.
-In the real-world, applications can have dozens if not hundreds of different compound widget.
-Indeed, an entire application can be just one giant complex nested compound widget.
-In either case, `operator NativeWidget` is the glue that binds our custom objects to the pre-build ways mousetrap allows widgets to be used.
-Once it is implemented (by simple returning the top-level widget), everything works automatically.
+In the real-world, applications can have dozens if not hundreds of different compound widget, all made up an even larger number of native widgets.

+Indeed, an entire application will usually be one, giant compound widget which a `Window` as the top-level widget.

+In any case, `operator NativeWidget() const` is the glue that binds our custom objects to the pre-built way mousetrap allows widgets to be used.
+Once it is implemented (by simply returning the top-level widget), everything works as expected.